 - Engaging and challenging instruction in mathematics, sciences, critical reading and writing, Spanish, Latin, geography, history, and economics.

-- Arts instruction with partners from the American Ballet Theatre, Juilliard, and the Theatre Development Fund.
+- Arts instruction with partners from Juilliard and the Theater for a New City.

 - Small classes and an 8:1 student to teacher ratio.